 Amaro is the Italian word for bitter and also the name of a popular category of liqueurs.
 In a nutshell, these are sweet to medium-sweet herbal bitter liqueurs made in Italy.
 The ingredients to flavor the liqueur, the base alcohol, and the general taste within the category can vary.
 Hence, Amaro comes in various styles and types.
 The most common ones are:

-Some of the most popular brands producing Amari, like Campari, Fernet Branca, Cynar, and Amaro Nonino, belong to different sub-categories.
+Some of the most popular brands producing Amaro, like Campari, Fernet Branca, Cynar, and Amaro Nonino, belong to different sub-categories.
 Campari is an Aperitivo, Fernet Branca belongs to the namesake Fernet category, Cynar is a Carciofo, and Amaro Nonino belongs to the so-called Medium-Amaro.

 Here's an overview of the most common Amaro styles to help you identify the differences.